owncloud/ocis/extensions/idp/configuration.md

 If multiple variables are listed for one option, they are in order of precedence.
 This means the leftmost variable will always win if given.

-### Commandline flags
+### Command-line flags

-If you prefer to configure the service with commandline flags you can see the available variables below.
+If you prefer to configure the service with command-line flags you can see the available variables below.
 Command line flags are only working when calling the subcommand directly.

 ### idp health